Woke, Awake, Aware or Sleeping?

 Photo by Valentin Antonucci on Pexels.com

 The moon rose higher and illuminated the woods.
-I felt better about it, but knew we were “lost” and so I kept repeating Bible verses to myself, holding onto whatever I could until we got out of the woods.
+I felt better about it, but knew we were “lost,” and so I kept repeating Bible verses to myself, holding onto whatever I could until we got out of the woods.
 My husband wasn’t worried at all because he trusted the compass and knew that if we followed it, eventually we would come out of the woods by the car.

 Finally, the woods cleared and we saw the road.
 We came out of the woods within about fifteen yards of the car.
 To say I was greatly relieved is an understatement.
 But I did learn something that day; I can trust the compass, and even if I don’t know where I am.
 The compass will always point me in the right direction.